photoprism/photoprism-docs/docs/known-issues.md

 ### Session Invalidation

+!!! info ""
+    Session management has been improved in our development version to address this issue.

 User authentication sessions expire automatically after 7 days.
 In some cases, you may want to ensure that all sessions expire immediately to require re-login, for example, after a password change if the previously used password is known to people who should no longer be able to access your instance:

 - [Security: Changing password doesn't invalidate existing auth tokens #1935](https://github.com/photoprism/photoprism/issues/1935)